-Now, I can create functions for the most used refile destinations:
+Now, let’s create functions for the most-used refile destinations used by the

 Scheduling and Planning

-Add a TODO label to each task (with a
+before moving them around.
+Add a TODO label to each task with

-as well as schedule a
+as well as schedule a date with an

 (defun org-rename-header (label) "Rename the current section's header to LABEL, and moves the point to the end of the line." (interactive (list (read-string "Header: " (substring-no-properties (org-get-heading t t t t))))) (org-back-to-heading) (replace-string (org-get-heading t t t t) label))